gttrcr/correlator/README.md

 |             Domain size              |       -d       |            1            |        unsigned int        | :heavy_check_mark: |
 |    Port for the socket connection    |       -p       |          39785          |        unsigned int        |    :hourglass:     |
 | Output folder for socket correlation |       -s       | ./socket_out_correlator | string interpreted as path |    :hourglass:     |

-## upcoming features
-1. complete fft peaks migration.
-2. multidimensional fft.
-3. Compute the best polynomial fit for the distribution of peaks (I'm considering whether it can have any meaning :thinking:)
-4. ```correlator``` will listen to new data (by socket, by pipe, by stream, by api, ...) and compute real time statistics.

 ## Dev section (linux only)
 Since it's easier to compile for windows on linux than to compile on windows for linux I unquestionably established that all development will take place on linux so the scripts placed here and there in the repo are all ```.sh``` (that's not true: if you have proposals to implement a development process directly for windows leave feedback via [issue](https://github.com/gttrcr/correlator/issues) :face_in_clouds:).